ftlabs/alignment/Readme.md

 ## building and running

-* $ go build web-server.go
+* $ go install github.com/upthebuzzard/alignment
-* $ ./web-server.exe
+* $ $GOPATH/bin/alignment.exe

 ## Notes

 * The article data is taken from the Financial Times' Search API.
-Its the most recent 100 (max) articles which contain the user-supplied phrase.
+It is the most recent 100 (max) articles which contain the user-supplied phrase.
 * Error checking?
 Nope.